Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Communication-Efficient Distributed Policy Gradient Methods

-Before introducing our approach, we first revisit the popular G(PO)MDP gradient method for solving \eqref{opt1} in the DRL setting: At iteration $k$, the central controller broadcasts the current policy parameter $\bbtheta^k$ to \emph{all} learners; every learner $m\in{\cal M}$ computes an approximate policy gradient via
+Before introducing our approach, we revisit the popular G(PO)MDP-based PG method for solving \eqref{opt1} in the distributed RL setting.
+Define the finite-horizon approximation of the policy gradient \eqref{eq.PG} as

+At iteration $k$, the central controller broadcasts the current policy parameter $\bbtheta^k$ to \emph{all} learners; every learner $m\in{\cal M}$ computes an approximate policy gradient of \eqref{app-eq.POPG} via

-where ${\cal T}_T^{n,m}:=(\mathbf{s}_0^{n,m},\mathbf{a}_0^{n,m}, \mathbf{s}_1^{n,m},\mathbf{a}_1^{n,m},\ldots,\mathbf{s}_T^{n,m},\mathbf{a}_T^{n,m})$ is the $n$th T-slot trajectory (a.k.a. episode) generated at learner $m$; every learner $m$ then uploads $\hat{\nabla}_{\!N,T}{\cal L}_m\big(\bbtheta^k\big)$ to the central controller; and once receiving gradients from all learners, the controller updates the policy parameters via
+where ${\cal T}_T^{n,m}:=(\mathbf{s}_0^{n,m},\mathbf{a}_0^{n,m}, \mathbf{s}_1^{n,m},\mathbf{a}_1^{n,m},\ldots,\mathbf{s}_T^{n,m},\mathbf{a}_T^{n,m})$ is the $n$-th T-slot trajectory (a.k.a. episode) generated at learner $m$; every learner $m$ then uploads $\hat{\nabla}_{\!N,T}{\cal L}_m\big(\bbtheta^k\big)$ to the central controller; and once receiving gradients from all learners, the controller updates the policy parameters via

 where $\alpha$ is a stepsize, and $\hat{\nabla}_{\rm PG}^k$ is an aggregated policy gradient with each component received from each learner.
 The policy gradient in \eqref{eq.batchPG} is a mini-batch G(PO)MDP gradient computed by learner $m$ using $N$ batch trajectories $\{{\cal T}_T^{n,m}\}_{n=1}^N$ over $T$ time slots.
 To implement the mini-batch PG update \eqref{eq.gd1}, however, the controller has to communicate with \emph{all} learners to obtain fresh $\{\hat{\nabla}_{\!N,T}{\cal L}_m\big(\bbtheta^k\big)\}$.
+The mini-batch PG approach for solving \eqref{opt0} is summarized in Algorithm \ref{algo:f-iag}.

-In this context, the present paper puts forth a new policy gradient-based method for DRL (as simple as PG) that can \emph{skip} communication at certain rounds, which explains the name \textbf{L}azily \textbf{A}ggregated \textbf{Policy} \textbf{G}radient (\textbf{LAPG}).
-With derivations postponed until later, we introduce the LAPG iteration for the DRL problem \eqref{opt1} that resembles the PG update \eqref{eq.gd1}, given by
+In this context, the present paper puts forth a new policy gradient-based method for distributed RL (as simple as PG) that can \emph{skip} communication at certain rounds, which explains the name \textbf{L}azily \textbf{A}ggregated \textbf{P}olicy \textbf{G}radient (\textbf{LAPG}).
+With derivations postponed until later, we introduce the LAPG iteration for the distributed RL problem \eqref{opt1} that resembles the PG update \eqref{eq.gd1}, given by